 Step Nine: Tightening the Wheel

-If the car has 5 studs as above start at one nut, skip one, and tighten the next, skip the next and tighten the next one.
+If the car has 5 studs as above, start at one nut, then skip one, then tighten the next, skip the next and finally tighten the next one.
 This pattern is shown below.

-If the vehicle has 4 studs or 6 studs simply tighten one bolt, then tighten the opposite one and do so for all of the wheel nuts.
-Once you have done this go over them once more to ensure you did not miss one.
+If the vehicle has 4 or 6 studs, simply tighten one bolt, then tighten the opposite one and do so for all of the wheel nuts.
+Once you have done this, go over them once more to ensure you did not miss one.

 Wheel nuts do require quite a bit of tension.
 Use the tension they had on them when you removed them as a guide for how tight the nuts should be.
 If you’re still unsure, the average person's entire body weight on your average vehicle supplied breaker bar should suffice.
 Wheel studs are quite strong when in good condition so again, make sure you check them all and tighten them more if you feel it is necessary.

 Pack your flat tyre and tools back into their respective locations and continue on your way.
 Drive carefully on your spare tyre especially if it is a “Space Saver”.
 These are usually thin, brightly coloured and come with a warning label advising not to exceed 80kmph.
 This is with good reason and should be adhered to.